jifox/nautobot-app-livedata/docs/admin/install.md

 ### Filter Syntax for Platform Commands

 You can append a filter command to the end of a device command using the `!!` delimiter.
 The string following `!!` specifies the filter operation to be applied to the command output.

+Multiple filters can be chained in a single line by separating each filter with `!!`, for example: `show logging !!EXACT:{{intf_number}}!!LAST:10!!`.
+Each `!!` acts as a command terminator, and filters are applied in the order they appear.

 **Examples:**